-Glue the slit in a 4" length of pipe insulation closed with contact cement and seal the microphone and connector inside using two large cable ties.
+Glue the slit in a 4" length of pipe insulation closed with contact cement (or buy a length of the non-slit type) and seal the microphone and connector inside using two large cable ties.
 Make sure to pull the cable ties very tight to seal the ends.
 At first I used some silicone caulk to help seal the ends but I don't think that's necessary and it's a bit messy.
 Sticking this thing under a small plastic flower pot with a brick on top will do the trick!
 Originally I stuck the above assembly in a drink cozy sealed with a disk of foam rubber for added wind protection.
 But that unnecessarily attenuates the audio frequencies without much benefit.
 Also, place the rock such that sound can get into the holes in the bottom of the plastic pot.
 It turns out that the spectrum up to a couple of hundred hertz is pretty interesting.

 Use an adapter to convert the RCA phono connector to a stereo phono plug for the microphone input to your sound card.
 Remember that the tip and first ring of the stereo plug need to be tied together in order for the microphone to get power.
 Oddly, the microphone will work somewhat without power but the sensitivity will be abysmal.
 (Next time I build one I'll just solder the mic. to the end of an audio cable and solder a stereo earphone plug to the other, shorting the first ring to the tip.
 Perhaps I'll just cut the RCA connectors off of an old speaker cable.)